-The opportunity to see rare southern warm climate birds is abundant.
-Among the most common finds include the Canada Goose, Mute Swan, Wood Duck, Rock Pigeon and Mourning Dove.
-There are however, more rare sightings that make for a more memorable experience.
-Sometimes, you can spot a Greater White-fronted Goose or a Peregrine Falcon.
+There are so many opportunities to see rare southern warm climate birds in Chatham-Kent!
+Among the most common finds are the Canada Goose, Mute Swan, Wood Duck, Rock Pigeon and Mourning Dove.
+There are also rarer sightings that make for a very memorable experience!

 Birding Hot Spots